Middle School Program Assistant or Coordinator

-Salary will be between $40,000 and $50,000 per year, depending on experience and qualifications.
+The position's title and exact responsibilities ("Assistant" or "Coordinator") will be dependent on experience and qualifications, and the salary will be between $40,000 and $52,000 per year.
 BEAM provides a number of benefits, including health, dental, and vision; pre-tax commuter benefits; and discounted health club membership.

 We provide 8 paid holidays and an additional 15 days of paid time off (which includes both vacation and sick days; we do not distinguish between the two).
 Paid time off will increase by one day for each year worked for your first five years of employment.